Isosec’s Virtual Smartcard

 Please note that this is still two-factor authentication – something the users knows (the passcode) and something they have (the enrolled smartphone).

-A user can still insert a physical smartcard if they wish – iO works with both physical and virtual smartcards.
+A user can still insert a physical smartcard if they wish – the software works with both physical and virtual smartcards.

-Using the Virtual Smartcard using an HR card
+Using the Virtual Smartcard using a HR card

 Alternatively, an HR issued NFC card can be enrolled for use with the user’s Virtual Smartcard.
 In much the same way that a physical smartcard can be used with NFC, as can the HR card.